Seven Tips to Winterize your Pond

 5) Service fountains, aeration units, and other in-pond equipment.

-If you have a fountain or aeration unit that is not working properly, winter is the perfect time to get it repaired or replaced.
+If you have a water fountain for a pond fountain or aeration unit that is not working properly, winter is the perfect time to get it repaired or replaced.
 If you are not sure you need a replacement, contact a pond professional.
-They can assess your fountain, pond needs and determine what is the best option for you.
+When you winterize your pond assess your fountain, pond needs and determine whether you should remove or keep the pond fountain running all winter long.

 6) Avoid unnecessary decomposition and harmful gas build-up.